 # Set to PROGRAM_RUN_ON_SIMULATOR to run on the simulator only

 while prog.Busy() == 1:

 One robot driver is a standalone console application.
-Robot drivers can be developed using any programming platform, for example, they can be a Python module (PY format) or any executable programs built with any IDE.
+Robot drivers can be developed using any programming platform, for example, they can be a Python module (PY format) or any executable programs built under any development environment.

 The robot driver allows communicating with a robot through the command line.
 The same commands that can be manually executed are also used by RoboDK to drive the robot from the PC.
 Each robot driver can be run in console mode to test it.

 A sample Python driver (apimecademic.py) with its source code to control Mecademic robots is available in C:/RoboDK/bin/robot/.

 Double click the apimecademic.py file to run the module in console mode (Python must be installed).
 The driver will wait for any new commands.
 For example, we can type the following command to connect to the robot provided an IP and a communication port: